Jadams29/Amazon-Machine-Learning-Courses/Accelerated Computer Vision/README.md

 [Image Source](https://i.imgur.com/V6uxcpY.jpg)

 # Amazon-Machine-Learning-Course
-Working through the Amazon Machine Learning Courses
+Working through the Amazon Machine Learning Course - Accelerated Computer Vision.
+I will implement the course notebooks using Tensorflow and PyTorch as I have time.

 &nbsp;